jhueckelheim/preducer/README.md

 Preducer is a Python script that parses F77 files, finds all subroutines and functions contained therein, and changes all their variables from double to single precision.
 The new routines/functions will have the original name with
 \_sp appended.
 For example, `subroutine foo` becomes `subroutine foo_sp`.

 To make it easier to call these new routines, a wrapper will be created that has the original name (in this case `foo`) and all arguments still have the original precision.
-This wrapper will cast all inputs to single precision, then call the low precision routine (`foo_sp`) using single precision inputs, and finally casts the results to double precision.
+This wrapper will cast all inputs to single precision, then call the low precision routine (`foo_sp`) using single precision inputs, and finally casts the results to double precision before returning.
+This way, the files created by Preducer can be used as drop-in replacements in existing software.

 ## Installation
-Preducer imports the following packages, pip install them as necessary:
+Preducer imports the following packages, (pip) install them as necessary:
 ```
 fparser, sys, re, textwrap
 ```